What I Liked about Edmonton - My First Experience

 Not many people know that I actually wanted to settle in Alberta upon my immigration to Canada.
 This province has long attracted me for its beautiful nature, especially the Canadian Rockies.
 However, my preference was always Calgary, and never Edmonton.
 Ironically, I still have not made it to Calgary, even though I've lived in Canada for almost six years.

 I'm a strong believer that you should visit any city only if the weather is right for that.
-What I mean by that is that a "bad" weather (rainy, windy, too cold or too hot, etc.) can bias your opinion and make you have a bad impression.
+What I mean by that is that "bad" weather (rainy, windy, too cold or too hot, etc.) can bias your opinion and make you have a bad impression.

 The weather in Edmonton was perfect with fall colours in its prime, so no wonder I liked Edmonton.

-While it was still summer hot in Toronto in late September with daytime temperatures reaching 30 C / 86 F , Edmonton was already in a deep autumn.
+While it was still summer hot in Toronto in late September with daytime temperatures reaching 30 C / 86 F, Edmonton was already in a deep autumn.
 The leaves had already turned yellow and were about to fall off the trees.

-High level bridge connects Central and University neighbourhoods across the North Saskatchewan River.
+High-level bridge connects Central and University neighbourhoods across the North Saskatchewan River.

 Edmonton's Grouse Grind.

-The busiest Pokemon Go's stop in Edmonton.
+The busiest Pokemon Go stop in Edmonton.

 Edmonton's sign is encouraging to smile.